 Establishing an escrow account at closing

-Your lender will collect enough funds to make an escrow account when you close on your loan.
+When you close your loan, your lender will collect enough funds to make an escrow account.
 A part of your mortgage payment will go into your escrow account.
-And, your lender will use those fees to pay your taxes and homeowners insurance bills when you need them.
+And your lender will use those fees to pay your taxes and homeowners insurance bills when you need them.
 This will happen every month.
-This will continue for over 12 months making it easier on your bank account.
+This will continue for over 12 months, making your bank account easier.
 Also, it’s your lender who is making the payments.
-So, you don’t have to feel stressed out about remembering them every month.
+So you don’t have to feel stressed about remembering them every month.

 When do you need an escrow account?

-It actually depends on your kind of mortgage and your lender when it comes to needing an escrow account.
+It depends on your kind of mortgage and your lender regarding needing an escrow account.

 Government-backed loan options such as FHA and USDA loans need an escrow account.
 Lenders of other conventional loans can decide if you need an escrow account.

-Having an escrow account is still a good idea even though this is not necessary.
-You’ll be responsible for paying for your property taxes and insurance yourself if you don’t acquire an escrow account.
+Having an escrow account is still a good idea, even though this is not necessary.
+You’ll be responsible for paying your property taxes and insurance if you don’t acquire an escrow account.
 You have to figure out how to handle budgeting.
-And, also paying them on time when you don’t have an escrow account.
+And also paying them on time when you don’t have an escrow account.

 How do escrow accounts work?

-When you acquire a mortgage loan from a bank or direct lender, you also obtain an escrow account that will help you pay for your property taxes.
-And, you will also pay for your homeowners’ insurance premium at the right time.
-Although these are usually paid on a yearly basis, your lender will ask you to pay each cost on a monthly basis.
-And, also they will gather the balance in your escrow account.
+When you acquire a mortgage loan from a bank or direct lender, you also obtain an escrow account to help you pay your property taxes.
+And you will also pay for your homeowners’ insurance premium at the right time.
+Although these are usually paid yearly, your lender will ask you to pay each monthly cost.
+And also, they will gather the balance in your escrow account.
 This is guaranteed that your expenses can get paid on time every year.

 In addition, mortgage lenders will ask the borrower to have an escrow account.
-This is in order to lessen the risk to fail on your monthly financial obligations as a homeowner.
+This is to lessen the risk of failing on your monthly financial obligations as a homeowner.
 Unpaid taxes or insurance can lead to charges.
 This will make it difficult for the mortgage lender to reclaim the original loan.
 This makes a strong incentive for lenders to have their borrowers on track with their escrow accounts that handle the non-mortgage expenses of owning a home.

 More about escrow accounts

 Escrow accounts also have some fallbacks for the borrower.
 This is even though they are convenient to pay the needed taxes and insurance premiums on your behalf.
-Lenders will often ask you to keep a minimum balance in your escrow account.
+Lenders often ask you to keep a minimum balance in your escrow account.
 This is to safeguard you against any unexpected cost increases.
 They usually require a minimum of two months’ expenses on your mortgage escrow account.
-The limit can be higher though on riskier mortgages.
-Your lenders will review your escrow account once a year in order to make sure that the calculated payments are on par with the costs.
+The limit can be higher, though, on riskier mortgages.
+Your lenders will review your escrow account once a year to ensure the calculated payments are on par with the costs.

 More details on how escrow accounts work

-However, the choice is entirely up to your lender or more likely, your investor that buys your loan.
-Your investors want to make sure that your bills are up to date so they always require an escrow account.
+However, the choice is entirely up to your lender or, more likely, your investor that buys your loan.
+Your investors want to ensure that your bills are up to date, so they always require an escrow account.
 If you cannot pay your property taxes, this will result in a lien against the house.
-Furthermore, if your insurance is not up to date and you suddenly have a fire that causes major loss, there will be no protection from the expenses of renovating your property.
+Furthermore, suppose your insurance is not current, and you suddenly have a fire that causes significant loss.
+In that case, there will be no protection from the expenses of renovating your property.
 This serves as the underlying collateral for your loan.

 For new buyers, your lenders fund mortgages.
-However, they usually sell their loans shortly after closing to investors on the secondary market.
+However, they usually sell their loans to investors on the secondary market shortly after closing.
 These investors could be a different bank, a pension fund, or a foreign investment group.
 However, the person who ends up with your loan usually hires a third-party servicing company to collect the payments and disperse the funds.
 The term “lender” would also refer to your investors and servicers.

 How can your escrow account pay for homeowners insurance?

 Having an escrow account is like having a separate bank account you handle with your mortgage lender.
-This certain account can help you set aside money every month for your bills that are for your property.
-And, usually come due as a combined sum such as your property taxes and homeowners insurance together with your other bills like private mortgage insurance.
+This particular account can help you set aside monthly money for your bills for your property.
+And usually come due as a combined sum, such as your property taxes, homeowners insurance, and other bills like private mortgage insurance.

 You make a single monthly payment that includes both your loan and escrow payments when you have an escrow account.
-Basically, your escrow payment covers part of your property taxes, mortgage insurance, and homeowners insurance.
-You may also be able to earn interest on the balance in your escrow account.
+Your escrow payment covers part of your property taxes, mortgage, and homeowners insurance.
+You may also earn interest on the balance in your escrow account.

 Furthermore, your mortgage lender usually uses the fund in your account to pay those bills on your behalf when your taxes and homeowners insurance fall due.